Young Driver Insurance on Your Parents' Car

-If you're planning to drive your parents' car, either regularly or just occasionally, make sure you've got the right cover to stay legal.
+So, if you're planning to drive your parents' car occasionally, or you’re learning to drive in it, make sure you've got the right insurance cover to stay legal.

-In the right circumstances it's perfectly ok to be insured as a named driver on your parents' policy; and you could save money in the short term, but there are several reasons why it's not always a good idea and in some cases you might even be breaking the law!
+In the right circumstances it's perfectly ok to be insured as a named driver on your parents' policy, but there are several reasons why it's not always the best idea, and in some cases, you might even be breaking the law!

 Can I drive my parents' car without insurance?